mave5/AIclub/README.md

 ### Welcome to AIclub.

-AIclub was established at Halyard Health in 2016 to enhance discussions around AI.
+AIclub was established in 2016 to enhance AI discussions purticularly in healthcare.